AlvinA27/homework-1/README.md

 * What is the host? nsnsp.org
 * What is the port number?
 443
 * What is the path? /commitments
-* What are the query parameters? (no #)
+* What are the query? ?date=2017-12-09
-* What is the fragment? date=2017-12-09
+* What is the fragment? none

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol?http
-* What is the host?
+* What is the host?localhost
-* What is the port number?
+* What is the port number?4000
-* What is the path?
+* What is the path?admin
-* What are the query parameters?
+* What are the query parameters?none
-* What is the fragment?
+* What is the fragment?none

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol?htt[
 * What is the host?
 * What is the port number?
 * What is the path?